Okay, I’ll admit it. I used to be one of those people that scoffed at the idea of hiking poles!

 Assist on difficult terrain

-They’re a must for slippery terrains such as loose gravel, iced-over snow and slush.
-The additional points of contact with the ground improve balance over difficult terrain such as loose rocky uphills, tree root infested trails, water crossings and mud.
+They’re a must for slippery terrains such as loose gravel and iced-over snow and slush.
+The additional points of contact with the ground improve balance over difficult terrain such as loose rocky inclines, tree root infested trails, water crossings and mud.

 Increase your speed